Methane Mitigation: Bridging Language, Science, Global Citizenship & Community Arts In Climate Abatement

 Conclusion

-As I reflect on the enlightening experiences from the conference and immerse myself in the language of climate change, specifically the intricacies of methane in mining and nature, I am enveloped in a sense of purpose and unwavering determination.
-The profound wisdom extracted from The Guardian article has sparked a fire within me, and I now grasp the imperative two-phase mission to mitigate methane in both industry and natural processes.
+As I reflect on the enlightening experiences from the conference and immerse myself in the language of climate change, specifically the intricacies of methane in mining and Nature, I am enveloped in a sense of purpose and unwavering determination.
+The profound wisdom extracted from The Guardian article has sparked a fire within me.
+I now grasp the imperative two-phase mission to mitigate methane in both industry and natural processes.
 While time may seem fleeting, it's our chance to act boldly.
 Coupled with this intellectual depth, my global travels throughout Australia have enhanced my understanding of the profound responsibilities of global citizenship and morality.
-It feels only fitting to conclude this methane mitigation adventure with the immortal words of D'Olimpio, as they encapsulate the enthusiasm I feel and the zeal I hold to take into the community arts:
+It feels only fitting to conclude this methane mitigation adventure with the immortal words of D'Olimpio, as they encapsulate the enthusiasm I think and the zeal I hold to take into the community arts:

 'Seeing ourselves as global citizens involves realising that we all live on and share planet Earth.
 This involves a shift in our moral perspective whereby we care about others we have never met in countries we have never visited.
 Being a global citizen involves focusing on what we have in common rather than on our differences.'